 - Types — Type system, linear types, borrowing

-- Effects and Capabilities — Ports, handlers, inject
+- Effects and Capabilities — Caps, handlers, inject

 - Exception Groups — Structured exceptions, multi-arm catch